 Buy the NFMBR Self-Study Course

-Purchase any self-study version of the NFMBR course and attend a 2017 or 2018 “LIVE” course within one year and save $500.
+Purchase any self-study version of the NFMBR course and attend a 2020 “LIVE” course within one year and save $500.

 The Ultimate in Convenience to Meet Your Busy Schedule

 Experience the energy and enthusiasm of the National Family Medicine Board Review course series on your schedule with the self-study program.

 - Avoid the expense and hassle of travel

 - Available in a variety of formats to suit your needs

 Study on Your Time and at Your Pace

 One of the chief benefits of the self-study program is the flexibility it provides participants to study at their own pace.
 Participants can instantly watch or listen to the lectures with ease at any time that suits them best.